hexian000/neosocksd/API.md

 **Description**

-Low-level API to start an asynchronous routine.
-Asynchronous routines are based on Lua coroutines.
-I.e., they run concurrently, but not in parallel.
-This interface is usually not called directly by user scripts.
-See [_G.async](#_gasync).
+Low-level API for starting an asynchronous routine.
+Asynchronous routines use Lua coroutines; they run concurrently, but not in parallel.
+User scripts typically do not call this directly; see [_G.async](#_gasync).

-*Share the coroutine pool with request handlers for better performance.*
+*Shares the coroutine pool with request handlers for better performance.*

 ### neosocksd.invoke